Your browser does not support JavaScript! Pls enable JavaScript and try again.

 Any advice is general advice only.
 It was prepared without taking into account your objectives, financial situation, or needs.
 You should consider if this advice is appropriate for your situation.
 We recommend you read the Product Disclosure Statement (PDS) or Terms and Conditions, available online, in addition to seeking independent legal, financial and taxation advice on your personal circumstances before acting on the information contained in this material.

-National Australia Bank Limited (ABN 12 004 044 937, AFSL and Australian Credit Licence 230686) (“NAB”) is the credit provider and issuer of Citi branded financial and credit products.
-NAB has acquired the business relating to these products from Citigroup Pty Ltd (ABN 88 004 325 080, AFSL and Australian Credit Licence 238098) (“Citi”) and has appointed Citi to provide transitional services.
+National Australia Bank Limited (ABN 12 004 044 937, AFSL and Australian Credit Licence 230686) (“NAB”) is the credit provider and issuer of Citi branded credit products.
+NAB has acquired the business relating to these products from Citigroup Pty Limited (ABN 88 004 325 080, AFSL and Australian Credit Licence 238098) (“Citi”) and has appointed Citi to provide transitional services.

 “Citi”, “Citibank”, “Citigroup”, the Arc design and all similar trade marks and derivations thereof are used temporarily under licence by NAB from Citigroup Inc. and related group entities.